Hire API/Data Engineers

 - Perform the necessary data analysis to troubleshoot data-related problems.

-- Visualize abstractions in order to connect disparate data models and systems.
+- Visualise abstractions in order to connect disparate data models and systems.

 - Engineering or computer science bachelor’s/ master’s degree (or equivalent experience)